 For medical emergencies, please call 000 for Ambulance assistance.

-During these periods, people seeking urgent medical care should contact their General Practitioner (GP) or After-hours GP service, or attend the Emergency Department at the Royal Hobart Hospital.
+If you require treatment at other times contact your General Practitioner (GP) or After-hours GP service, or attend the Emergency Department at the Royal Hobart Hospital.

 For more information